KauaLimaMartins/Github-Repository-Search/README.md

 # How it works?

-You add a Github username, it is saved to LocalStorage and is displayed in a list.. <br />
+You add the url of a github repository , it is saved to LocalStorage and is displayed in a list.. <br />

 <img src="./image 1.png" />